Ear Surgery (Otoplasty)

-The upfront cost of an ear surgery is anywhere from $400 per ear to $5,000 overall, and will largely depend on your procedure type.
+The upfront cost of ear surgery is anywhere from $400 per ear to $5,000 overall, and will largely depend on your procedure type.
 Ear surgeries must be performed by a plastic surgeon, meaning that your cost will be higher than if it were to be performed by a nurse practitioner or another medical professional.
 It is also important to consider the type of anesthesia that will be used.
-You will need a local anesthesia, local with sedation or a general anesthesia.
+You will need local anesthesia, local with sedation or general anesthesia.
 The type and amount given will be significant factors, and your surgeon will provide that information during a preliminary consultation.
 Another cost indicator is your geographic location.
 You may need to consider out of area travel expenses or to compare surgeons and prices in multiple surrounding areas before making a final selection.

 Before and After Overview

-Your surgeon will provide you with the before and after procedures they recommend.
+Your surgeon will provide you with the before and after the procedures they recommend.
 Be sure to adhere to those as they will be customized for your treatment plan.
 However, general guidelines suggest that, in terms of ear pinning and earFold™, you will need to fast before your procedure.
-You will also need to avoid sunbathing and taking medication containing aspirin for 2 weeks prior to surgery.
+You will also need to avoid sunbathing and taking medication containing aspirin for 2 weeks before surgery.
 For 4 weeks prior, avoid smoking and alcohol consumption as these could prevent you from achieving your best results.
 Once directed, begin taking the recommended doses of Arnica and Vitamin C, both of which will be useful in your healing.

 General guidelines for after surgery care include avoiding strenuous exercises and activities, remaining in an upright position and avoiding weight loss diets for 3 weeks.
 You will also need to avoid smoking for 4 weeks and direct sunlight for 6 weeks.
-Wear a loose-fitting headband for 6 weeks at night and refrain from using products with Aspirin for a 1-week minimum.
+Wear a loose-fitting headband for 6 weeks at night and refrain from using products with Aspirin® for a 1-week minimum.

 The American Board of Cosmetic Surgery offers a helpful guideline for preparing for your surgery, including some things you may want to consider discussing with your surgeon.

-Earlobe Reduction, Earlobe Surgery and earFold™ require a maximum recovery time of 2 weeks while ear pinning requires between 2-3 weeks of recovery.
+Earlobe Reduction, Earlobe Surgery, and earFold™ require a maximum recovery time of 2 weeks while ear pinning requires between 2-3 weeks of recovery.
 The recovery essentials vary slightly with each variation, but compared to other corrective cosmetic surgeries, such as a facelift, recovery is relatively minimal.
 It should be noted that, although it may seem alarming, it is normal to experience ear drainage after an ear pinning surgery.
 This will be a thick, dark substance combined with blood that should be cleaned with a peroxide solution.
 Sneezing or coughing with your mouth open could cause pain and harm to your ear, and is best avoided.
 An earFold™ surgery requires cleanliness and dryness of the area, but most activities can be resumed immediately.
-For those recovering from an earlobe reduction or earlobe surgery, you are permitted to resume normal exercise and activities almost immediately, but you should be refrain from sleeping on your ears or placing pressure on the repaired areas until your surgeon removes your sutures (approximately 1 week post op) and gives you the all-clear.
+For those recovering from an earlobe reduction or earlobe surgery, you are permitted to resume normal exercise and activities almost immediately, but you should refrain from sleeping on your ears or placing pressure on the repaired areas until your surgeon removes your sutures (approximately 1-week post op) and gives you the all-clear.

 Who is a Candidate for Ear Surgery?

-Ear surgery is safe for adults, teenagers and children; however, your child’s ears will need to have reached their full size before undergoing an ear surgery.
+Ear surgery is safe for adults, teenagers, and children; however, your child’s ears will need to have reached their full size before undergoing ear surgery.
 This is generally around age 5, but your surgeon will be best able to determine this information for you as you will need to make sure that their ear cartilage is stable enough to sustain surgical correction.
 It may also be wise to make sure they are old enough to understand the process to limit the amount of fear they may experience.
 Otherwise, if your child is in good health, has never been treated for chronic ear infections, and is without any type of life-threatening illness, they are likely a good candidate for ear surgery.
 Similarly, teenagers and adults who are in good health with no life-threatening illnesses and without medical conditions that can impair healing are good candidates.